New York Communities for Change: Push for NYC pension funds not to invest in BlackRock

-NYCC representatives have voiced their frustration with Brad Lander and the New York City Comptrollers Office in regards to helping keep solvent 3 pension funds for retirees of various New York City employees: New York City Employees Retirement System, New York City Teachers Retirement System, and New York City Board of Education Retirement System.
-The Comptroller's office is suppose to determine which asset management companies are environmentally friendly and reject investing City employees' retirement funds in those companies that do not have a good record on saving the earth.
-BlackRock is one of the companies that Lander's office is researching to determine whether or not to dismiss of the list.
-NYCC and other environmental groups think Lander is stalling to divest from BlackRock.
-NYCC is threatening to stop endorsing Lander for his next possible office run because he missed a September 2025 deadline to give them an answer.
+In 2025, NYCC representatives voiced frustration with New York City Comptroller Brad Lander and the New York City Comptroller's Office in regard to helping keep solvent three pension funds for retirees of various New York City employers: the New York City Employees Retirement System, the New York City Teachers Retirement System, and the New York City Board of Education Retirement System.
+The Comptroller's office is supposed to determine which asset management companies are environmentally friendly and reject investing city employees' retirement funds in companies that have a poor record.
+NYCC and other environmental groups argued that Lander was stalling his office's investigation into controversial investment company BlackRock in order to delay divesting from it.
+NYCC threatened to stop endorsing Lander in his next campaign because he missed a September 2025 deadline to respond to its representatives.